freeCodeCamp/freeCodeCamp/curriculum/challenges/chinese-traditional/10-coding-interview-prep/take-home-projects/build-a-recipe-box.md

 **Hint:** You should prefix your local storage keys on CodePen, i.e. `_username_recipes`

-When you are finished, include a link to your project on CodePen and click the "Submit and go to my next challenge" button.
+When you are finished, include a link to your project on CodePen and click the "Submit and go to next step" button.

 You can get feedback on your project by sharing it on the [freeCodeCamp forum](https://forum.freecodecamp.org/c/project-feedback/409).